April 6, 2017

 As for accompanying carnivorous plants, cobra plants are

-often found with Drosera rotundifolia (round-leaf sundew) at the southern end of its range
+often found in the company of Drosera rotundifolia (round-leaf sundew) at the southern end of its range

 (Rondeau 1995).
 In southern Oregon, there are some colonies where Pinguicula